gsa-tts-archived/forms/documents/adr/0014-authentication.md

 Approved

+> *NOTE: Lucia [is deprecated](https://github.com/lucia-auth/lucia/discussions/1714), and there were some challenges integrating it cleanly into the [auth package](../../packages/auth/).
+As a result, this ADR should be reconsidered.*

 ## Context

 Forms Platform requires a method of authenticating users.
 We are inclined to default to [Login.gov](https://login.gov/), a government-wide federated service hosted by [TTS](https://www.gsa.gov/about-us/organization/federal-acquisition-service/technology-transformation-services), unless circumstances prevent its usage.